Explained: Application Process and Related Terms for Admission in US Universities

 Early Action, Early Decision, Regular Decision, University Application, USA

-International students applying for undergraduate or graduate degree course in various universities and colleges in the US often come across terms like Early Decision, Early Action, Regular Decision and Early Admission.
-In this blog, Student Cover would try to explain these terms and how a particular type of application affects a student’s prospect of getting admission in a college or university in the US.
+International students applying for undergraduate or graduate degree courses in various universities and colleges in the US often come across terms like Early Decision, Early Action, Regular Decision, and Early Admission.
+In this blog, Student Cover will try to explain these terms and how a particular type of application affects a student’s prospect of getting admission to a college or university in the US.

 Admission Cycle in US Universities

 Like India, a majority of US Universities begin their academic session in the month of August-September.
-Some US Universities also admit students in Spring Semester but the intake is usually very low and is usually confined to admitting students for Masters Degree or PhD programs.
+Some US Universities also admit students in the Spring Semester but the intake is usually very low and is usually confined to admitting students for Masters degrees or PhD programs.

 Application timeline – Spring Semester & Fall Semester